-- (1) The topography of the site forms a large basin located between the centre and the north east of the site.
-There is a separate, smaller basin located in the east of the site.
-The basin areas of the former production area will develop into wetland habitats post rehabilitation.
-Dependant on local water chemistry conditions a mosaic of fen and Reedswamp habitats are expected to develop in these areas. - (2) A portion of the former production area in the west (western dogleg) and a smaller portion in the east have residual deep peat.
+- (1) Due to the topography of the site, modelled as two basins, a significant portion of the former production area will develop into wetland habitats post rehabilitation.
+Dependant on local water chemistry conditions a mosaic of rich fen, poor fen and Reedswamp habitats are expected to develop in these areas. - (2) A significant part of the former production area is residual deep peat.
 Ground-water is unlikely to have a significant influence on the development of vegetation.
 If this peat can be re-wetted, and a stable water level developed close to the peat surface, it is expected to develop an embryonic Sphagnum-rich vegetation.
 The topography of this area is variable.
 Some of this area is modelled as wet and should be relatively straight-forward to re-wet once drains are blocked.
-Some of this area is modelled as dry and more intensive deep peat measures with bunding, re-profiling and cell berms are proposed to optimise hydrological conditions for the development of embryonic Sphagnum-rich vegetation. - (3) The dry cutaway and marginal areas of the former production areas are located across the site.
+Some of this area is modelled as dry and more intensive deep peat measures with bunding, re-profiling and cell berms are proposed to optimise hydrological conditions for the development of embryonic Sphagnum-rich vegetation. - (3) The dry cutaway and marginal areas of the former production area are located in both sections of the site.
 Drain-blocking and some fertiliser application is proposed for these areas.
-A large portion of the site will develop in this way post rehabilitation.
+A small amount of dry cutaway habitat is expected to develop in the smaller, southern unit.
+A larger portion of the northern unit will develop in this way post rehabilitation.
 This part of the former production area has a raised topography and is generally developing scrub or birch woodland habitat.
 The habitats already present are expected to continue to develop post rehabilitation.
-Enhanced rehabilitation measures are expected to facilitate and expedite the development of cutaway birch and scrub habitat in these areas.

-(4) Some parts of the former production area are constrained from rehabilitation to prevent unintended consequences form occurring on neighbouring lands.
-There is a minor amount of former production area that is constrained from rehab due to the presence of archaeology.
+Enhanced rehabilitation measures are expected to facilitate and expedite the development of cutaway birch and scrub habitat in these areas. - (4) Some parts of the former production area are constrained from rehabilitation to prevent unintended consequences form occurring on neighbouring lands.
+There is a minor amount of former production area that is constrained from rehab due to the presence of archaeology or public rights of way.